Organic Meat & Dairy

 How we farm affects the quality of the food we eat.
 New research has found significant nutritional differences between organic and non-organic farming.

-A new study published in the British Journal of Nutrition shows organic milk and meat contain around 50% more beneficial omega-3 fatty acids than non-organic.
+A study published in the British Journal of Nutrition shows organic milk and meat contain around 50% more beneficial omega-3 fatty acids than non-organic.
 In addition to organic milk and meat, the nutritional differences also apply to organic dairy like butter, cream, cheese and yoghurt.

 The difference in Omega 3 is because organic animals have to eat a more natural grass-based diet containing high levels of clover.
 Clover is used in organic farming to fix nitrogen so that crops and grass grow (instead of manufactured/chemical fertilisers), and this research has found that clover also increases the Omega 3 concentrations in meat and milk.
 Under organic standards, organic cows must eat a 60% fresh grass based diet or hay/silage (conserved grass).